Q. What is Cisco DNA Center?

 Q. What does Cisco DNA Center mean for service providers?

 A. The Cisco DNA Center with its intent-based APIs represents a large opportunity for service providers to add greater value to their business customers by creating and delivering managed business service offers in an effective, differentiable, and profitable way.

 Q. What types of managed service might a service provider offer using Cisco DNA Center?

-A. Cisco has a rich portfolio in SD-Access which extends across the LAN, wireless infrastructure, and IoT infrastructure that an enterprise client will typically have or planning.
+A. Cisco has a rich portfolio in SD-Access which extends across the LAN, wireless infrastructure, and IoT infrastructure that an enterprise client will typically have or be planning.
 A service provider can take this portfolio to create and deliver a Managed SD-Access Service using Cisco DNA Center as the domain controller.
 The REST APIs in the Cisco DNA Center enable the service provider to manage the service from their operations centers, including all the necessary provisioning, service assurance, and security.
-A range of managed service offers could be conceived for a service provider such as, but not limited to, Managed Wi-Fi, Managed LAN, Managed Surveillance, Managed Campus, Managed SD-Branch.
+A range of managed service offers could be conceived for a service provider such as, but not limited to, Managed Wi-Fi, Managed LAN, Managed Surveillance, Managed Campus, and Managed SD-Branch.

 Q. How does a service provider support multiservice and multitenancy with Cisco DNA Center?